1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

       ![WAGO clamps](../assets/images/wago_clamps_web.jpg)
       The following picture shows a WAGO clamp of the type 221-412 with two wires assembled.
       ![WAGO 221-412 assembled](../assets/images/wago_clamp-assembled_web.jpg)
+    - Keep in mind that you need to add the belonging connector (JST XH 2.54) to the end of the cable for being able to plug it into the mainboard!
+If you don't have the belonging crimping tool and can't solder a piece of the old cable to the end of the new cable, you can use the beforementioned connectors as well.